 Everything can be adjusted to make the presentation as user-friendly as possible, allowing anyone to experience the story in a way perfect for them.
 It’s a stunning feat and one impossible to praise enough.

 The accessibility settings set a new standard by which all others are judged in the future.

 A desperate run through abandoned townships and suburbs with dozens of enemies on your trail is an intense thrill rarely replicated in games, yet it’s something that happens only rarely in the full experience.
-Mainly because a lot of PART II refuses to get out of the way and just the game be a game.
+Mainly because a lot of PART II refuses to get out of the way and just let the game be a game.

-The game mechanics are designed to be as intuitive and responsive as possible to allow players to engage in violence at all times.
-Stealth kills award the player with more items and nearly all skills have something to do with combat.
-So when the game then turns around to admonish you for playing it the way it was designed, it’s not a philosophical question, it’s a cheap gotcha that has no weight to it at all.
+THE LAST OF US PART 2 is as intuitive and responsive as possible to allow players to engage in violence at all times.
+Stealth kills award the player with more items, and nearly all skills have something to do with combat.
+So when the game then turns around to admonish you for playing in the way it permits, it’s not a philosophical question; it’s a cheap gotcha that carries no weight.

 Both journeys in PART II are about revenge, and both in equal amounts are also about reacting to it.
 Ellie and Abby are products of a world no longer reminiscent of ours, and their Old Testament attitudes mirror that harshness.
-Just as in the first game, where Joel attempted to learn grace through the act of saving a life instead of taking one, Ellie is forced to deal with the immediate fallout of her actions.
+Just as in the first game, where Joel attempted to learn grace through the act of saving a life instead of taking one, forcing Ellie to deal with the immediate fallout of her actions.
 Namely the brutal slaughter of her enemies, now given faces and names at every turn.

-The game is designed to be an action shooter with horror elements, which means that any moralizing comes off as self-important and meaningless.
+By design, THE LAST OF US is an action shooter with horror elements, which means that any moralizing comes off as self-important and meaningless.

 Yes.
 That game.
 How dare you play it like it’s intended.